savannahx/Recipie-rework/README.md

-## Recipie is a portfolio app where you can upload, delete, and favorite your food recipies and is using custom written real-time validation to get the user correct data.
+## Recipie is a portfolio app where you can upload, delete, and favorite your food recipies.

 ## Functionality: